aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

   but not the left, so you can match indentation.

 Unique to this extractor, `snippet-start` supports an optional number following the closing bracket.

+`// snippet-start:[my-snippet] 8`

 If this number is present, that many spaces are removed from the beginning of each line of the snippet, allowing snippets to be dedented (have indentation removed), so their left margin is decreased.
 Each snippet, even overlapping snippets, has its own dedent level.
 If you use `snippet-append`, it uses the same dedent specified on `snippet-start`.
 Dedent does not affect `snippet-echo` (provide the desired indentation yourself).

 This extractor also recognizes the following tags (i.e. they are not errors), but does not do anything with them.
 They are supported for compatibility with